readium/readium-lcp-server/README.md

   This storage must be accessible from the Web via a simple URL, specified via the `license/publication` parameter.

 `certificate` section:	parameters related to the signature of licenses:
-- `cert`: the provider certificate file (.pem or .crt).
+- `cert`: the path to provider certificate file (.pem or .crt).
 It will be inserted in the licenses and used by clients for checking the signature.
-A test certificate is provided in the test/cert directory of the project (`cert-edrlab-test.pem`).
-- `private_key`: the private key (.pem).
+- `private_key`: the path to the private key (.pem) asociated with the certificate.
 It will be used for signing licenses.
-A test private key is provided in the test/cert directory of the project (`privkey-edrlab-test.pem`).

-Note: It may be practical to put these files in the configuration folder ("lcpconfig" in the samples below).

 `license` section: parameters related to static information to be included in all licenses generated by the License Server:
 - `links`: subsection: links that will be included in all licenses. `hint` and `publication` links are required in a Readium LCP license.